kagic/KE2/README.md

     * Powered Carbonite becomes indestructible when powered.
     * Holographic Carbonite becomes intangible when powered.
     * Decorative Carbonite features various designs.
+* Gem Shards, harvested from Drain Lilies and Moss Blooms to enchant items.
+* Gem Dust, created from shards, used as dye.

 ## Plans
+* Tape Path, used to arrange Injectors and follow a specific path.
+* Entry Stele, used to pinpoint an exact spot an Injector should inject.
+* Exit Flag, used to pinpoint the level a gem seed should inject and emerge from.
+* Base Loader, block that loads Injectors with gem seeds.
+* Remote Activator, block that activates or deactivates nearby Injectors.
+* Wailing Rail, specialized rail that attracts gems for easier transportation.
+* Warp Pad, teleportation system for interconnecting far-apart colonies.
+* Color Sensor, block that releases a redstone signal when around a certain color gem.
+* Facet Scanner, block that releases a redstone signal when around a specific gem.
+* Storage Unloader, block that removes items from gem inventories.
+* Storage Loader, block that adds items to gem inventories.
+* Gem Sorter, block that sorts gems into different chests by color.
+    * 5 chests - Red/Orange, Yellow/Green, Blue/Violet, Black/White, Non-Gems
+    * 4 chests - Red/Orange, Yellow/Green, Blue/Violet, Black/White, drops Non-Gems
+    * 3 chests - Red/Orange/Yellow, Green/Blue/Violet, Black/White, drops Non-Gems
+    * 2 chests - Red/Orange/Yellow/White, Green/Blue/Violet/Black, drops Non-Gems
+    * 1 chests - Red/Orange/Yellow/White/Green/Blue/Violet/Black, drops Non-Gems
+* Gem Dispatcher, block that poofs nearby gems for easier transportation.
+* Gem Grinder, block that cracks, shatters, and powderizes gems.
+* Gem Reactors, block that slowly destroys gems and converts them into energy.
 * Ruby, small, pyrokinetic soldier gem that attack in groups and can combine into one large entity.
 * Peridot, studious gem with a diverse range of interests ranging from agriculture to geology.
 * Sapphire, prophetic gem with the ability to see forward in the future and tell you what will happen.